Tracking and Mapping in Medical Computer Vision: A Review: Introduction

-Research in medical computer vision is fast-moving given the concepts (and progress) it shares with multiple intersecting fields.
-Some of these fields include: human tracking, SLAM for robotics and self driving cars, mosaicking, and panorama creation.
-That said, the medical field has specific needs that others may not have, such as requirements for precise tracking of specific points, need for models that deal well with deformation, and means to generate useful results with small amounts of training data.
-Since medical data often has a distinct appearance it is important to address this with a specific framing of losses and models suited to the medical environment (the outside world does not deform, or bleed, and looks... different).
-Thus, in this review we limit the search in this to applications in the medical field that use cameras for measurement.
-With the specifics of MCV now noted, it is still important to consider relevant works in the non-medical computer vision field, especially since this is where many of the new developments and algorithms come from (after adaptation to deal with the specifics of medical data).
-Works outside of our search will be mentioned if they are relevant, or are technical concepts built on in medical applications.
+Research in medical computer vision is fast-moving given the concepts, and progress, it shares with multiple intersecting fields.
+Some of these fields include: human tracking, SLAM for robotics and self driving cars, mosaicking, panorama creation, neural rendering, and point tracking.
+The medical field has requirements for precise tracking of points, models that deal well with deformation, and means to generate useful results with small amounts of training data.
+As demonstrated with the difficulties mentioned in the last paragraph, the main difference between algorithms in MCV and other algorithms is that the objects under observation in MCV are different from those outside the body.
+Since medical data often has a distinct appearance, it is important to address this with a specific framing of losses and models suited to the medical environment that includes the priors within.
+This could be done via training on medical data, designing specific losses, or building models with the priors embedded into the model itself.
+Thus, in this review, we limit the search to applications in the medical field that use cameras for measurement.
+With the specifics of MCV now noted, it is still important to consider relevant works in the non-medical computer vision field, especially since this is where many of the new developments and algorithms come from, with adaptation to deal with the specifics of medical data.
+Work that lies outside of our search will be mentioned if relevant, or if it uses technical concepts built on medical applications.
+Additional research that is useful but not currently used is listed in Section~\ref{sec:discussuseful}.